MarcusKLY/ENGG1340-Group-Project/README.md

 "You learned a lot by playing RPGs, although not all of it was useful, or real for that matter." - Sorin Suciu

-The game can only be run in Linux.
+The game can only run on Linux.

 ## Group Members